LeBoku/sudoku-solver/README.md

 # sudoku-solver
-A python program that generates and then solves Sudoku puzzles
+A python program that "generates" and then solves Sudoku puzzles

-*"why?", you ask*

-*"Well, why not?"
-I answer*